Elite Screen Projection Screens Review 2019

-Elite Screens makes projection screens for just about every situation imaginable whether for the living room, backyard, or meeting room; they give you a lot to choose from.
+Elite Screens makes projection screens for just about every situation imaginable.
+Whether it's the living room, backyard, or meeting room; they give you a lot to choose from.
 And, with so many models and varieties out there, how do you decide which one is right for you?

 In this guide, we’re going to take a look at a few of the trademark projection screens made by Elite Screens and discuss what they are made best for.

 But, hold on just one moment!
 Before we begin looking at different screen designs, it’s a good idea to familiarize yourself with some of the terminology used to describe the various characteristics of projection screens.
-We’ve made it easy for you by defining some of the key vocabulary that you need to know in order to be able to make an informed purchase.
+We’ve made it easy for you by defining some of the key vocabulary that you need to know.
+Then you'll be able to make an informed purchase.
 Here are some things to look out for:

-- Screen Size: There is a lot more to selecting the right screen size than you would think.
-In fact, engineers have actually designed a formula you can use to calculate which size screen is the best depending on how far away viewers will be located.
-There is a reason most people do not like sitting in the front row of a movie theater – the screen is right in their faces and too big for them to feel fully immersed in the film.
+There is a reason most people do not like sitting in the front row of a movie theater.
+The screen is right in their faces and too big for them to feel fully immersed in the film.
 This is a testament to the saying that “bigger is not always better.”
 Screen size matters.
+More about projector distance here.

 Best Backyard Screen